 Early jazz is much more funky.
 Jelly Roll Morton and James P. Johnson do not always reflect the same harmony their left and right hands.
 It’s funky: not overtly in a blues sense, but in a diatonic sense.
 It’s almost next door to Stravinskyian neo-classicism: any note is acceptable as long as you are playing in the key.
 That’s exactly the way all the solos on this page relate to the band.

 But even within the band there’s often a casualness to the harmony, an aesthetic that confuses academics like Gunther Schuller.
 In the massive volumes Early Jazz and The Swing Era, Schuller frequently criticizes the bass, guitar, and piano when they aren’t together harmonically.
-(For example, he takes time out to note Page and Basie’s “collisions” in “Shoe Shine Boy”—collisions that I’m sure have only bothered one listener in history: Gunther Schuller.)
+(Schuller takes time out to note Page and Basie’s “collisions” in “Shoe Shine Boy”—collisions that I’m sure have only bothered one listener in history: Gunther Schuller.)

-We should throw that academic kind of listening under the bus, for it’s technically and historically correct for the rhythm section not to be precisely together.
+I think Schuller is not just uptight but completely wrong.
+Indeed, it’s technically and historically correct for the rhythm section not to be precisely together.
 It makes it “funky” or “raw.”

 The “raw” aesthetic has extended to modern jazz as well, especially in the bass.
-It’s how Jimmy Garrison played with Coltrane and how Charlie Haden played with Keith Jarrett.
+It’s how Jimmy Garrison played with John Coltrane and how Charlie Haden played with Keith Jarrett.

 These days, many young jazz players learn about how to play on standard chord changes by looking at a sheet from a Jamey Aebersold Play-A-Long.
-To go back to LBG for a moment, I worry that handing a soloist a sheet of paper with the second bar marked “C9” and the scale C E D F# G A Bb on it is far less musically valuable than knowing whatever pool of common-practice tradition all the above players possessed.
+To go back to LBG for a moment: I worry that handing a soloist a sheet of paper with the second bar marked “C9” and the scale C E D F# G A Bb on it is far less musically valuable than knowing whatever pool of common-practice tradition all the above players possessed.

 Lester Young had another argument for not bothering with the paper.
 Lee Young said to Patricia Willard: